-Marketplace: Powered by an advanced database of product information, easy catalog uploads from suppliers, punchouts that allow users to visit suppliers’ websites (e.g. Amazon, Staples, etc.), and a delightful navigation, this functionality gives users the familiar shopping experience they’re used to while you reap the benefits of up-to-date pricing and item selection.
+Marketplace: Powered by an advanced database of product information, easy catalog uploads from suppliers, punchouts that allow users to visit suppliers’ websites (e.g., Amazon, Staples, etc.), and B2C-like navigation.
+This functionality gives users the familiar shopping experience they’re used to while you reap the benefits of up-to-date pricing and item selection.

 Guided purchasing: Guided purchasing refers to technology that “guides” users through the entire buying process by steering them in the right direction for preferred spending and delivering assistance as they navigate the e-procurement solution.

-Actionable analytics: Built-in procurement dashboards allow the user to track on-contract and maverick spend across the entire organisation.
-You can view spend by category, vendor, geography, or business unit for easier analysis.
+Actionable analytics: Built-in procurement dashboards allow the user to track on-contract and maverick spend across the entire organization.
+You can view spend by category, supplier, geography, or business unit for easier analysis.
 Use the data to find opportunities where approval times can be accelerated, get more spend under management, and monitor supplier performance, all from one platform.